mailpoet/mailpoet/readme.txt

 5. Subscriber import (via a CSV file or directly from MailChimp)

 == Changelog ==

+= 3.12.1 - 2018-10-30 =
+* Added: 2:1 and 1:2 column blocks for further newsletter customization;
+* Fixed: conflict with JetPack 6.6 Asset CDN module.

 = 3.12.0 - 2018-10-23 =
 * Improved: formatting of "from" address for new subscriber emails;